madskjeldgaard/sox-tricks/README.md

 4. Reload your .bash_profile by opening up your terminal and typing `source ~/.bash_profile` or by restarting.

 ## Contribution
-This is repo is a collective effort.
+This repo is a collective effort.
 If you have any nice sox tricks and would like to add them, feel free to fork and do a pull request.
 Only, try to adher to the design pattern for the rest of the scripts to make it easier for everyone.
 The more, the merrier!

 # Usage